Faster Wi-Fi on flights leads to battle in the sky

 Much of the U.S. fleet will need upgrades to access satellites, since many planes currently are equipped for ground-based transmission, which is typically slower than satellite.

-"Passengers of the future want to be connected when they want," Chris Emerson, senior vice president of marketing at Airbus (AIR.PA), told Reuters during the Aircraft Interiors Expo in Hamburg.
+"Passengers of the future want to be connected when they want," Chris Emerson, senior vice president of marketing at Airbus, told Reuters during the Aircraft Interiors Expo in Hamburg.

 "Everyone wants Internet the way they have it on the ground, so it has to be cheap or free."